Student Clubs and Organizations in the School of Science, Engineering and Technology

 Society of Physics Students

-At St. Mary’s University, Society of Women Engineers (SWE) strives to empower women to achieve their full potential as students and as graduates.
+At St. Mary’s University, the Society of Women Engineers (SWE) strives to empower women to achieve their full potential as students and as graduates.
 We provide a safe and equitable forum for students (of all gender identities) to develop as engineers and leaders, to expand the image of the engineering and technology professions as a positive force in improving the quality of life, and to demonstrate the value of diversity and inclusion.

 Members participate in a wide range of programs such as industry tours, hosting industry guest speakers, personal network support and building interview skills.